Wells Fargo & Company Raises Energy Transfer (NYSE:ET) Price Target to $10.00

-Energy Transfer (NYSE:ET) had its target price hoisted by Wells Fargo & Company from $8.00 to $10.00 in a report released on Wednesday morning, Analyst Price Targets reports.
-The firm currently has an equal weight rating on the pipeline company’s stock.
+Energy Transfer (NYSE:ET) had its price objective increased by Wells Fargo & Company from $8.00 to $10.00 in a report published on Tuesday morning, Benzinga reports.
+Wells Fargo & Company currently has an equal weight rating on the pipeline company’s stock.

-A number of other equities research analysts have also commented on ET.
-UBS Group upped their target price on Energy Transfer from $15.00 to $16.00 and gave the company a buy rating in a research report on Thursday, February 25th.
-Zacks Investment Research upgraded Energy Transfer from a sell rating to a hold rating in a research report on Tuesday, March 23rd.
-Piper Sandler upgraded Energy Transfer from a neutral rating to an overweight rating and upped their target price for the company from $7.00 to $9.00 in a research report on Monday, March 1st.
-Raymond James upped their target price on Energy Transfer from $9.00 to $10.00 and gave the company a strong-buy rating in a research report on Wednesday, April 21st.
-Finally, Credit Suisse Group upped their target price on Energy Transfer from $10.00 to $11.00 and gave the company an outperform rating in a research report on Monday, March 8th.
-Three investment analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has issued a strong buy rating to the company’s stock.
-Energy Transfer presently has a consensus rating of Buy and an average target price of $10.73.
+Several other research analysts have also commented on ET.
+UBS Group lifted their price objective on shares of Energy Transfer from $15.00 to $16.00 and gave the stock a buy rating in a research note on Thursday, February 25th.
+Zacks Investment Research lowered Energy Transfer from a hold rating to a sell rating in a research report on Monday, May 3rd.
+Piper Sandler raised Energy Transfer from a neutral rating to an overweight rating and upped their target price for the company from $7.00 to $9.00 in a research note on Monday, March 1st.
+Credit Suisse Group raised their price target on Energy Transfer from $10.00 to $11.00 and gave the stock an outperform rating in a research note on Monday, March 8th.
+Finally, Evercore ISI raised Energy Transfer from an in-line rating to an outperform rating in a research report on Wednesday, April 28th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating, fourteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+Energy Transfer currently has an average rating of Buy and an average target price of $10.73.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, May 19th.
-Investors of record on Tuesday, May 11th will be paid a $0.153 dividend.
-This is an increase from Energy Transfer’s previous quarterly dividend of $0.15.
-This represents a $0.61 annualized dividend and a yield of 7.11%.
-The ex-dividend date of this dividend is Monday, May 10th.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, May 19th.
+Shareholders of record on Tuesday, May 11th will be issued a dividend of $0.153 per share.
+The ex-dividend date is Monday, May 10th.
+This represents a $0.61 dividend on an annualized basis and a yield of 6.22%.
+This is a positive change from Energy Transfer’s previous quarterly dividend of $0.15.
 Energy Transfer’s dividend payout ratio is currently 42.07%.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Crescent Capital Consulting LLC acquired a new stake in shares of Energy Transfer in the 1st quarter worth $28,000.
-Perigon Wealth Management LLC acquired a new stake in shares of Energy Transfer in the 4th quarter worth $28,000.
-Paces Ferry Wealth Advisors LLC acquired a new stake in shares of Energy Transfer in the 3rd quarter worth $26,000.
-Bellwether Advisors LLC acquired a new stake in shares of Energy Transfer in the 4th quarter worth $30,000.
-Finally, Concord Wealth Partners acquired a new stake in shares of Energy Transfer in the 4th quarter worth $35,000.
-36.42% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently made changes to their positions in the company.
+HBW Advisory Services LLC purchased a new position in shares of Energy Transfer in the 4th quarter worth approximately $66,000.
+Wealthstreet Investment Advisors LLC increased its position in shares of Energy Transfer by 24.6% during the fourth quarter.
+Wealthstreet Investment Advisors LLC now owns 364,197 shares of the pipeline company’s stock worth $2,251,000 after purchasing an additional 71,900 shares in the last quarter.
+Perigon Wealth Management LLC acquired a new position in shares of Energy Transfer during the fourth quarter worth $28,000.
+Adams Asset Advisors LLC lifted its holdings in shares of Energy Transfer by 1.7% during the 4th quarter.
+Adams Asset Advisors LLC now owns 1,066,832 shares of the pipeline company’s stock valued at $6,593,000 after purchasing an additional 17,753 shares during the last quarter.
+Finally, Wade G W & Inc. acquired a new stake in shares of Energy Transfer in the 4th quarter worth $77,000.
+Institutional investors and hedge funds own 36.42% of the company’s stock.

 Energy Transfer LP provides energy-related services.
 The company owns and operates approximately 9,400 miles of natural gas transportation pipelines and three natural gas storage facilities in Texas; and 12,340 miles of interstate natural gas pipelines.
 It also sells natural gas to electric utilities, independent power plants, local distribution companies, industrial end-users, and other marketing companies.